jhusain/compositional-functions/README.md

 Now we can use compositional functions to sequence Tasks, which model asynchronous tasks that can be cancelled.

-If we refactor method to use Tasks instead of Promises, we can use the same compositional style to compose the Tasks.
+If we refactor the getStockSymbol and getStockPrice methods in the Promise example to use Tasks, we can use the same compositional style to compose the getStockPrice method from these two methods.

 ```JavaScript
 var getStockPrice = Task function(name) {